How virtual assistants are changing keyword research

 Another tip that is especially helpful for small businesses is to focus on local SEO.
 For example, after discovering a termite infestation, a user might ask their virtual assistant to find a local pest control company.

 If you own a pest control company, you want to make sure that a potential customer is able to find you.
 In your landing pages and meta tags, use “near me” and geo-targeted search words.
-Furthermore, you should claim your Google My Business page and keep all of your information up to date.
-Additionally, making your website mobile-friendly and fast are ways to impress Google and increase your chances of appearing in the voice search results.
+Furthermore, claim your Google My Business page and keep all your information up to date.

 This guest blog article was written by Noah Rue, a freelance writer who is fascinated with the world of search engine optimization, marketing, and social media.